 How do I find out about auditions?

-Try looking here.
-This website is the first place audition information will be posted.
+This website is the first place audition information will be posted, naturally, on our Audition page.
 We also list them in the area’s newspapers and various casting websites.
 But this is where you'll see it first.
 It'll also be the place that gives you the most information on what's expected.
 We always post information about auditions in plenty of time for you to prepare; usually several weeks in front of the actual audition date.
 Just check back every couple of weeks to see if there's anything new.

 If I send you an E-mail and ask real nice, will you send me an E-mail whenever you're having auditions?